Aidanjosiah02/embiggen-your-eyes/README.md

 # GalaxSight

 **GalaxSight** is a web-based tool developed for the NASA Space Apps Challenge.
 It provides an intuitive and powerful interface to explore NASA’s massive astronomical images.
-With GalaxSight, users can search, annotate, and share specific regions of interest in space imagery — making space more accessible for students, researchers, and educators.
+With GalaxSight, users can search, annotate, and share specific regions of interest in space imagery, making space more accessible for students, researchers, and educators.

 ## What It Does